Watercolour paper review

 European papers are usually

+The standard paper usually is a 140lb paper.
 There are thinner and thicker papers, but they usually aren’t in stock at smaller retailers and might have to be purchased by special order.

 Thinner paper will need stretching if you don’t want it to buckle.